Buzzology/slackbounties/README.md

 ![Slack Bounties Header](docs/award_a_bounty_interaction_1.png)

-Once that interaction context menu has been clicked it will open a modal allowing for the message's bounty to be awarded.
+Once the interaction context menu has been clicked it will open a modal allowing for the message's bounty to be awarded.

 ![Slack Bounties Header](docs/award_a_bounty_interaction_2.png)